Jettcodey/Tiktok-discord-bot/README.md

 # Tiktok-discord-bot
-A simple Discord bot that automatically detects TikTok links from an entire channel and saves them in a downloadable text file.
+A simple Discord bot that Scans a Discord channel for TikTok links and shows/saves them in a downloadable text file.

-(And ofc It can also be used to detect other Domains in channel)
+# Slash Commands

+- `/search`: Kind of useless but still included, does almost the same as `/txt`.

+- `/txt`: Searches by default 1000 messages for any TikTok link and puts them in a downloadable text file.

+- `/download`: Give a link to a TikTok post and it will post the direct link to download them in the channel.

 ## Permissions